 Some playlists are meant to be carefully curated experiences that have a narrative or aesthetic flow… and then there’s this behemoth.
 This 600-plus-song, 42-hour playlist was created in 2011, and although it was last updated in 2017, there’s still more than enough meat here to sink your teeth into, especially for fans of dreamy indie music like Beach House and that sort of thing.
 As Chan notes in his description, this playlist is best experienced on shuffle mode, so consider it a stocked pond where you can throw your line anywhere and come up with a big ol’ fish.

-lofi hip hop beats (Instrumental, by Chillhop Music)
+lofi hip hop beats – music to study/relax to (Lo-fi, by Chillhop Music)

 You know those YouTube live streams that play chilled out, instrumental hip-hop around the clock, the ones that usually have screenshots of an anime character studying as the thumbnail?
 This is basically one of those in Spotify playlist form.
 It’s updated pretty regularly, so feel free to rely on this if you’re trying to concentrate on something, or even if you’re just trying to bob your head to some beats and don’t want lyrics getting in the way.

 This is another studying playlist, although it’s much different than the previous one: It’s not updated as often (although it does seem to get some attention every few months), but it doesn’t need to be, considering it already has over 50 hours of film scores for you to throw on shuffle and let blur everything that’s going on in the background while you zero in on the task at hand.
 Sometimes songs with a beat can be too much, and in those cases, welcome home.